waku-org/pm/ROADMAP.md

 This may or may not be the same item as [Chat SDK PoC 1](#chat-sdk-poc-1) as the consideration to be made are different (market potential vs engineering feasibility within status-go context).

-This needs to be done with [Use of nwaku in status-go](#use-of-nwaku-in-status-go) with a bigger picture of status-go future architecture in mind.
+This needs to be done with [use of nwaku in status-go](#use-of-nwaku-in-status-go) in mind with a bigger picture of status-go future architecture in mind.

 ### Minimum Viable Data Synchronization